chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 > **Note** that `when` clauses apply to menus and `enablement` clauses to commands.
 The `enablement` applies to all menus and even keybindings while the `when` only applies to a single menu.

-Currently extension writers can contribute to:
+Currently 插件 writers can contribute to:

 - `commandPalette` - global Command Palette
 - `comments/comment/title` - Comments title menu bar